Arabian Nights (1942 film): Production

 Walter Wanger had just joined Universal for whom he had made Eagle Squadron.
 Looking for a follow-up he noted the box office success of The Thief of Bagdad which starred Sabu, who was under contract to Universal.
 The studio announced they would make the film on 24 March 1942.
 Montez, Hall and Sabu were always meant to star.

 John Rawlins was assigned to direct and filming started in June.
 Even before filming began Universal announced the trio of leads would appear in a follow-up Cobra Woman.
 Shortly after that the studio said they would appear in another film White Savage.

-The movie was the first shot in colour on the Universal lot in 12 years.
+The movie was the first shot in color on the Universal lot in 12 years.

 Parts of the film were shot in the Coral Pink Sand Dunes State Park in Utah.

 Reception

 Bosley Crowther of The New York Times panned Arabian Nights, complaining that it "bears just about as much resemblance to the body of stories generally known by that name as a pulpwood fiction resembles Hans Christian Andersen's fairy tales ...
 It is not the story of Sinbad, the fabulous sailor, nor of Aladdin and his lamp, nor does it contain a Magic Carpet nor even a Flying Horse.
 It is just a conventional fiction, dressed up in flashy costumes..."
 Variety liked the film better, calling it "a colorful and actionful entertainment in tune with present audience requirements ... script and direction keep things moving at consistently fast clip, with dialog crisp throughout."
 Harrison's Reports called it "an exciting, fast-moving extravaganza" though "hampered by a weak story."
 Film Daily wrote: "The film captures with tremendous success all the riotous color and excitement of Araby of the story books ...
 [Wanger] must have spent a fortune in costumes and sets and has dressed the whole production in a show of color that has never been equalled on the screen."
 David Lardner of The New Yorker called the film "muddled" and suggested that Hollywood had been experiencing difficulty finding new roles for Sabu ever since Elephant Boy.